MicroStrategy/rest-api-docs/docs/common-workflows/create-and-import-migration-packages/view-uploaded-package.md

 ---
-title: Workflow Sample - View Content from an Uploaded Package
+title: Workflow sample - View content from an uploaded package
-sidebar_label: View Content from an Uploaded Package
+sidebar_label: View content from an uploaded package
 description: This workflow sample demonstrates how to view an uploaded migration package using REST APIs.
 ---